CancerScreeningCDS/crcsm-cds/input/pagecontent/2_background.md

 application can be written that works with many different health IT systems.

-A key component of SMART has been documented in the [SMART App Launch IG](http://hl7.org/fhir/smart-app-launch/index.html).
+A key component of SMART has been documented in the <a href="http://hl7.org/fhir/smart-app-launch/index.html" target="_blank">SMART App Launch
+IG</a>.
 It is the sequence of steps taken so that an app can be authenticated and authorized by a health IT system before any FHIR resources are accessed.
 This SMART App Launch Framework helps to ensure that a particular SMART app is granted access to only the EHR data that it needs and that its user is